I Want To Close My Business and Walk Away

 This relief can potentially reduce the amount of Capital Gains Tax payable to as low as 10%, compared to the standard rate of 20%.

-To be eligible for Business Asset Disposal Relief, you must have owned the asset for at least one year prior to disposal, and the asset must have been disposed of within a qualifying period.
+To be eligible for Business Asset Disposal Relief, you must have owned the asset for at least one year before disposal, and the asset must have been disposed of within a qualifying period.

 By taking advantage of this relief, you can minimize your tax liabilities and ensure a more financially favourable outcome as you close your business.